spoo-bar/cosmy-wasmy/README.md

 ## Known Issues

-* When the Query, Execute, Sign views are collapsed and reopened again, the view component elements get wrong alignments.
+* UI issue - When the Query, Execute, Sign views are collapsed and reopened again, the view component elements get wrong alignments.

 ## Release Notes